cs1302uga/cs1302-str-list/README.md

 These steps are suggesions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

-1. Preparation (Suggested Deadline: Monday, Feb 20th):
+1. Preparation (Suggested Deadline: Saturday, Sep 30th):

    - [ ] Read through the entire project description, including the appendices, and **write down questions as you go**.